How to Travel to Cuba in Six Easy Steps

 - Modern casa particular: $50-100/night

 Tip: Book and pay for lodging before you leave home.
-Hotel rooms and/or casa particular stays will be a large part of your budget.
+Casa particular stays will be a large part of your budget.

 - Public wifi hotspot: $2-3/hour